ScaledInference/Amp-JS-SDK/README.md

 6. What is the compatibilities of Amp ?
   1. We support back to IE11, Firefox 44 on Windows and Firefox 40 on Mac, Chrome 40 and Safari 8 on OSX Yosemite.
 For these versions, you will have a fully functional amp instance.
 For unsupported versions, amp will use a fallback snippet and will only support amp.observe and amp.decide calls that return the default decision.
-  2. The AmpFocus event has a dependency on the browser being able to detect &#39;onBlur&#39; events on an &#39;iframe&#39;.
+  2. The AmpFocus event has a dependency on the browser being able to detect `onBlur` events on an `iframe`.
 If the browser does not support this, then AmpFocus events will not be fired.
-  3. The AmpPageEnd event has a dependency on the browser supporting &#39;onbeforeunload&#39;.
+  3. The AmpPageEnd event has a dependency on the browser supporting `onbeforeunload`.
 If the browser does not support this, then AmpPageEnd events will not be fired and any current processing bserve or decide events will be lost.
   4. For mobile browsers:
     1. iOS - Google Analytics and cached decisions are not supported
     2. Android - AmpFocus, decision callback and config syncing are not supported